inside.ewu.edu

 Pre-requisites: admission into the graduate certificate program.

 An introduction to a culturally responsive evidence-based approach for program evaluation, with a focus on the foundations of implementation science.
-Students will learn about the importance, role, and theories of program evaluation, the different types and purposes of program evaluations, as well as understanding which is most appropriate given the informational needs and program life stage.
+Covers the importance, role, and theories of program evaluation, the different types and purposes of program evaluations, as well as understanding which is most appropriate given the informational needs and program life stage.

 EVAL 502.
 FOUNDATIONAL STATISTICS FOR PROGRAM EVALUATION.
 1-4 Credits.